deepakcdo/JetFuelExecute/README.md

     }
 ```

-Now lets look at step 2.
-Calling a function.
+Now lets look at step 2 - Calling a function.
 This is even easier than publishing the function.
-You simply call the excuteFunction with the function name, parameters and FunctionResponse listener
+You simply call the executeFunction with the function name, parameters and FunctionResponse listener

 ```java
             // Create amps connection